João Palhinha: Fulham

 On 4 July 2022, Palhinha signed a five-year contract with Fulham for £20 million.
 He made his Premier League debut on 6 August, playing the entire 2–2 home draw against Liverpool.
 He scored his first goal 14 days later, helping the hosts to beat Brentford 3–2.
+He was his team's Player of the Season with 68% of the votes, to runner-up Bernd Leno's 17%; he also managed to lead all players in tackles, with a total of 147.